peterkibuchi/tea-cozy/README.md

 ## Room for Improvement
 - Improve the visual design.
-- I feel like the CSS is too clunky and cluttered.
+- I feel the CSS is too clunky and cluttered.
 I'd like to refactor it to be more readable, concise and elegant.

 ## Acknowledgements